MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ReportSubmissionPolicy.md

 New-ReportSubmissionRule -Name DefaultReportSubmissionRule -ReportSubmissionPolicy DefaultReportSubmissionPolicy -SentTo $usersub
 ```

 This example turns on the Microsoft integrated reporting experience, uses Microsoft reporting tools in Outlook, allows users to report messages to Microsoft, and sends reported messages to the specified reporting mailbox.

-The New-ReportSubmissionRule command is required only if you don't already have a report submission rule.
+The required third command is different based on whether you already have a report submission rule:

+- If you don't already have a report submission rule (the Get-ReportSubmissionRule cmdlet returns nothing), run the New-ReportSubmissionRule command as described.
+- If you already have a report submission rule (the Get-ReportSubmissionRule cmdlet returns output), run the following command instead: `Set-ReportSubmissionRule -Name DefaultReportSubmissionRule -SentTo $usersub`.

 ### Example 3
 ```powershell